Ossifragus/runcode/README.md

 You can simply put the runcode.sty file in the LaTeX project folder.

-To install the [talk2stat](https://pypi.org/project/talk2stat/) package for the server mode, use:
+The server mode requires the [talk2stat](https://pypi.org/project/talk2stat/) package.
+To install it from the command line, use:
 ```
 pip3 install talk2stat
 ```

 **Note**: `runcode` requires to enable the `shell-escape` option when compiling a LaTeX document.
  <!-- From the command line, it is done like this: -->
 <!-- ``` -->